After joining Congress, Udit Raj calls BJP 'Anti-dalit'

 "My mistake was that when the atrocities Act was changed, I was not deaf and dumb in the BJP.
 If one stays deaf and dumb in the BJP, that person can also be made the prime minister by them," he said.

-Raj was flanked by Delhi Pradesh Congress chief Sheila Dikshit, General Secretary (organisation) K C Venugopal, and party's chief spokesperson Randeep Surjewala at the presser.
+Raj was flanked by Delhi pradesh congress chief Sheila Dikshit, General Secretary (organisation) K C Venugopal, and party's chief spokesperson Randeep Surjewala at the presser.
 Various surveys, including an internal survey of the BJP, had showed that his was the only seat (north-west), the party was winning clear cut, but still he was denied a ticket, he claimed.

 [Denied ticket by BJP, North West Delhi MP Udit Raj joins Congress]